folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "It's time to get these devils out the way, heavy metals on my sword" > Heavy metals

-* After previously referring to his execution targets as “degenerates” Kendrick continues to escalate his rhetoric by seemingly referring to them as “devils”.
-Labeling his execution targets as "devils" again seems to be an attempt to justify certain groups of people with a sword, potentially involving more decapitations.
+* After previously referring to his execution targets as “degenerates,” Kendrick continues to escalate his rhetoric by seemingly referring to them as “devils.”
+Labeling his execution targets as "devils" again seems to be an attempt to justify eliminating certain groups of people with a sword, potentially involving more decapitations.

-* “Heavy metal” is a subgenre of rock music which tends to feature violent and spiritually dark imagery in the song lyrics and band names.
+* “Heavy metal” is a subgenre of rock music that tends to feature violent and spiritually dark imagery in song lyrics and band names.

-* The original meaning of “heavy metals” refers to a category of chemical elements from the periodic table of elements.
-Kendrick thus seems to be making a subtle reference to his song “ELEMENT.” where he justified and glorified using violence to take revenge and fight against his enemies.
+* The original meaning of “heavy metals” refers to a category of chemical elements from the periodic table.
+Kendrick thus seems to be making a subtle reference to his song “ELEMENT.,” where he justified and glorified using violence to take revenge and fight against his enemies.

   * *I'm willin' to die for this shit
   I done cried for this shit, **might take a life for this shit